Workers' Compensation Lawyer in Burlington, NJ

 Talk To One of Our Workers' Compensation Lawyers Now

 That’s where Stan Gregory, Esq. comes in.
 With over 20 years of experience, Stan has helped injured workers throughout New Jersey, including those in Burlington, fight for the benefits they deserve.
+If your case goes to a hearing, it will be decided at the Mt.
+Holly Workers’ Compensation Court on High Street, a courtroom Stan works regularly from his office minutes away.

 CONTACT US NOW FOR A CASE EVALUATION